 You should prepare in advance for the demo, since you'll be the expert, not me.
 If you choose a rendering project you should have precomputed some images.
 If you project is interactive you may not need precomputed images, but you'll want to have inputs ready that effectively demonstrate your work.

-You will email me (Don) and cc the TA (Peter) with the location of a concise web page report.
+You will email me (Don) and cc the TA with the location of a concise web page report.
 The report should provide:

 The report does not need to be conference calibur, but it should be neat, technically competent, and easy to read.
 Also notice that you are not required to submit your work with the turnin program for the final project.
-However you should either have a link to the code on the web page (as long as making the code publicly available does not violate any prior usage agreements, NOTE that any code derived from Project 2 should NOT be posted!) or email me a zip/tar file with your code.
+However you should either have a link to the code on the web page (as long as making the code publicly available does not violate any prior usage agreements, NOTE that any code derived from the course projects should NOT be posted!) or email me a zip/tar file with your code.

 - the necessary background to understand your project